adaptive-learning/robomission/README.md

   * Take a regular breaks (e.g. after 25 minutes), stretch yourself (including your eyes).

-8. Test the implemented feature and check the code by pylint:
+8. Test the implemented feature and check the code by a linter:

         $ make test
-        $ make check
+        $ make lint

 9. Commit changes: